colin-mccarthy/plainwhite-jekyll/_posts/2023-06-4-vault-k8s-clients.markdown

 Vault 1.11 introduced Activity Export API allowing you to download the client count aggregated for the user-defined billing period.
 See the Export activity log using API section for more detail.

 Also, refer to the Client Count [FAQ](https://developer.hashicorp.com/vault/docs/concepts/client-count/faq) which answers various client count questions.

+**What is a client?**

+Clients are unique applications, services, or users that authenticate to a HashiCorp Vault cluster.
+For billing and consumption, only unique and active clients during the billing period (monthly in the case of HCP and annual in the case of self-managed Vault) count towards totals.
+Each client is counted just once within a billing period, regardless of how many times it's been active.
+When a client authenticates to a cluster, those clients have unlimited access to that cluster for the remainder of the billing period.
+The client metric is a combination of active identity entities and active non-entity tokens.
+To learn more, refer to the documentation on What is a Client?.